Why Can't You Love Me?

 "Why Can't You Love Me?" is a song recorded by South Korean singer Wendy.
 The song was released on April 5, 2021, by SM Entertainment for her first extended play, Like Water.
-Composed by Jamie Jones, Matt Wong, Paulina Cerrilla, Lamont Neuble, and Tim Stewart, and written by Koo Tae-woo, it is an medium R&B pop song that expresses the excitement of unrequited love.
+Composed by Jamie Jones, Matt Wong, Paulina Cerrilla, Lamont Neuble, and Tim Stewart, and written by Koo Tae-woo, it is a medium R&B pop song that expresses the excitement of unrequited love.
 It debuted at 200 on South Korea's Gaon Digital Chart.

 Composition

 "Why Can't You Love Me?" was composed by Jamie Jones, Matt Wong, Paulina Cerrilla, Lamont Neuble, and Tim Stewart and was written by Koo Tae-woo.
 Wendy revealed that the song is "quite difficult and requires a lot of singing skills".
 Musically, the track was described as a medium R&B pop song.
 Ruby C of NME described the track as an '80s soul-influenced' song with hints from upbeat version of Annie Lennox's "A Whiter Shade Of Pale".
 Wendy described the track for being the "brightest" on the album.
 It is composed in the key of F minor with a tempo of 81 beats per minute.
 Lyrically, the song expresses the excitement of unrequited love.